Swimming New Zealand

 Swimming New Zealand is a member of FINA and has responsibility for elite performance, doping control and international relationships and events for the sports within New Zealand.

 Swimming New Zealand is also a member of Water Safety New Zealand and has an active role in swim and survive education in New Zealand.

 History

 The New Zealand Amateur Swimming Association was founded on 4 January 1890 at the urging of the Auckland (Swimming) Club, and was based in Auckland.
 When the headquarters moved to Christchurch in 1896 the Auckland club withdrew from the Association and in 1898 formed a rival association, the New Zealand Amateur Swimming Association Registered.
 The two associations were reunited on 21 March 1904.

 The first national championship events were held in the year the Association was formed, with a different carnival for each event until 1905 when all events were held at a single venue.

 The first championship event for women was held in 1912.

 The NZASA became the New Zealand Swimming Federation in 1988 and changed to its present name in 1999.

-New Zealand Swimmers of the Year
+New Zealand Swimmers of the Year (Baxter O'Neill Trophy)

 Swimming New Zealand announces a number of awards annually, most notably the New Zealand Swimmer of the Year Award.

+The trophy is in recognition of the contribution of James Baxter O'Neill MBE who was the secretary of the New Zealand Amateur Swimming Association for 42 years following his election in 1919, and life member.
+It was first awarded in 1958.